 This is the Turkey Gravy recipe that converted me.
-Rich, complex, and blessedly easy, it’s the one and only brown gravy made with drippings that I will cook.
+Rich, ultra smooth, complex, and blessedly easy, it’s the one and only brown gravy made with drippings that I will cook.

 How to Make Turkey Gravy